-"Jennifer Richman has all the qualities one would hope for; she's professional, musical, compassionate, intuitive, and genuinely cares for each of her clients.
+"Jennifer Richman has all the qualities one would hope for in a therapist; she's professional, musical, compassionate, intuitive, and genuinely cares for each of her clients.
 I have had the privilege of collaborating with her, as well as co-lecturing with her about autism at Columbia University, and simply put, her work speaks for itself.
 Remarkable."

 NUTRITION AND HYDRATION and AUTISM: